 A visit to Palawan is not complete without a visit to the Subterranean River National Park.
 This UNESCO World Heritage Site was recently ranked as one of the New 7 Wonders of the Natural World.
 The park is actually one of the world’s largest underground rivers.
 Tour guides will take you down inside the cave in a boat to view the rock formations and crystal blue water under the earth.

-Located in Puerto Princess, Tiki Bar has live music and reasonably priced drinks.
+Located in Puerto Princesa, Tiki Bar has live music and reasonably priced drinks.
 They serve food and have an ambiance that is part dive bar part casual hangout.
 Tiki used to be an explicitly gay bar but now serves more of a mixed crowd.
 Head over on a Friday or Saturday night, try the onion rings and enjoy a night of dancing.